AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter.md

 ---
 # Create a Custom Dynamics Sync Filter {#create-a-custom-dynamics-sync-filter}

-Don't want to sync everything in your Dynamics CRM into Marketo?
+Don't want to sync everything in your Dynamics CRM into Marketo Engage?
 Don't worry!
 Marketo allows you to set up a sync filter and sync only part of your records.

 ## Overview {#overview}